-I need to consider whether Mr F did in fact have authority to act on behalf of Abana in advising on and arranging Mr W's SIPP with Avalon.
-We've been provided with an agreement between Abana and Mr F which purports to be an appointed representative agreement.
-This was provided by Abana when we first became involved in these cases in February 2016.
+I now need to consider whether Mr F did in fact have authority to act on behalf of Abana in arranging Mrs C's SIPP with Avalon.
+We have been provided with an agreement between Abana and Mr F which purports to be an appointed representative agreement.
+This was provided by Abana when we first became involved in this case in February 2016.
 The agreement states the following: